COIN Investors Have Opportunity to Lead Coinbase Global, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Oct.
-15, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Coinbase Global, Inc. ("Coinbase" or the "Company") (NASDAQ: COIN).
+BENSALEM, Pa., Oct.
+17, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Coinbase Global, Inc. ("Coinbase" or the "Company") (NASDAQ: COIN).

 Class Period: April 14, 2021 – July 25, 2024